-Apple's new lower-cost flagship device, pre-orders available October 19.
+Apple's new lower-cost flagship device, available now.

 At a Glance

-- Apple's new $749 iPhone XR, an alternative to the iPhone XS, features 6.1-inch LCD display, 12-megapixel single-lens camera, and A12 chip.
+- Apple's new $749 iPhone XR, an alternative to the iPhone XS, features 6.1-inch LCD, 12-megapixel single-lens camera, and A12 chip.

 - Edge-to-edge display with Face ID

 - Upgraded 12-megapixel camera

 - A12 Bionic chip

 Apple's iPhone XR, introduced on September 12, 2018, is the company's new lower-cost flagship device that's being sold alongside the iPhone XS and the iPhone XS Max.